-The Price should be inclusive of all and duties .
+The Price should be inclusive of all taxes and duties ExcludingVAT.

 N.B.
 VAT should be separately shown at the current rates

 Authorized Signature on behalf of the Bidder with full Name.

 Notes:

 § This bill of material including these Notes, duly filled up and signed, shall be submitted as Financial Bid in a separate sealed envelope as detailed in Instructions to Bidders.
 A photocopy of the Financial Bid with the prices masked shall be attached in Technical Bid as „masked price bid‟.
 Technical Bid without 'masked price bid' will be liable for rejection.